ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 One exception is the ``inventory_dir``, which is now a host variable; previously it could only have one value so it was set globally.
 This means you cannot use it early in plays anymore to determine ``hosts:`` or similar keywords.

-The ``inventory_file`` remains unchaged, as it was always host specific.
+The ``inventory_file`` remains unchanged, as it was always host specific.

-A bug was fixed with the inventory path/dir which was defaulting to 'current working directory' so ``group_vars`` and ``host_vars`` were being picked up from cwd instead of just adjacent to the playbook or inventory directory when a host list (comma separated host names) was provided as inventory.
+A bug was fixed with the inventory path/directory, which was defaulting to the current working directory.
+This caused ``group_vars`` and ``host_vars`` to be picked up from the current working directory instead of just adjacent to the playbook or inventory directory when a host list (comma separated host names) was provided as inventory.

 Deprecated
 ==========